MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module2/lab6/lab6.rst

         #.
 Destroy the previous running NAP container
         #.
 Run a new NAP container with this new Signature Package

-.. note:: Goal of this module is not to learn how to do it, but understand how I did it.
+.. note:: Goal of this lab is not to learn how to do it, but understand how I did it.

 **Check the Gitlab CI file**